NetOpsSupport/IMS-VPN/README.md

 #### Two Factor CAuthentication will be performed with an mobile Andriod phone.

-## 3.1 Authenticator sofware for Web Browser,  you need to install Plug-in and add the code to generate 6 digits one time password
+## 3.1 Authenticator sofware for Web Browser

-as an option:  Authenticator: 2FA Client  Featured:mymindstorm ;  You may findout beter suitable plug-in or use android phone authenticator
+#### You need to install Plug-in and add the code to generate 6 digits one time password.
+Ss an option:
-**[ For Edge Browser  ](https://microsoftedge.microsoft.com/addons/detail/authenticator-2fa-client/ocglkepbibnalbgmbachknglpdipeoio?hl=en-US)**
+**Authenticator: 2FA Client  by mymindstorm** ;  You may findout beter suitable plug-in or use android phone authenticator **[ For Edge Browser  ](https://microsoftedge.microsoft.com/addons/detail/authenticator-2fa-client/ocglkepbibnalbgmbachknglpdipeoio?hl=en-US)**
 **[ For Firefox Browser  ](https://microsoftedge.microsoft.com/addons/detail/authenticator-2fa-client/ocglkepbibnalbgmbachknglpdipeoio?hl=en-US)**